 6. Favorite NYC summer activities to do with the kids?

 We just did a staycation in the city and it was so fun!
 We stayed at the Gansevoort Hotel in the Meatpacking District for the weekend, as we needed to stay close to the new store since its so new but wanted to feel like we were getting away!
 Their rooftop pool and giant swan pool toy were a total hit and even though we had to run down to the shop once or twice it was like a real getaway!
 While there, we hit the Chelsea galleries and walked the High Line.
 Throughout the summer, I love finding out what’s new going on (generally on blogs and through social media) and making a plan to have a new adventure each weekend!

 7. What’s your funniest parenting memory/story?

 We were cooking at my parents’ house for Thanksgiving.
-Cooking is not so much my thing, so my dad, husband and brother usually take over the duty (they are really good!).
+Cooking is not so much my thing, so my dad, husband, and brother usually take over the duty (they are really good!).
 Well midway through, they discovered that the garlic was dried out and no good.
 Word traveled as we were trying to figure out who could quickly run to the store before it closed.
-My youngest (8) hopped up from the sofa and said “don’t worry, I brought garlic!” and sure enough she ran up to the bedroom, brought down her overnight bag and in it, to all of our surprise, was a new head of garlic she had brought “just in case” from our home!
+My youngest (8) hopped up from the sofa and said “don’t worry, I brought garlic!” and sure enough she ran up to the bedroom, brought down her overnight bag and in it, to all of our surprises, was a new head of garlic she had brought “just in case” from our home!
 We could not believe it!